dgraph-io/dgraph-lambda/Readme.md

 * `fission function create --name hellolambda --env lambda --code script/script.js`
 * `fission httptrigger create --url /graphql-worker --method POST --function hellolambda`

+If the script uploaded to fission starts with a comment followed by JSON, then you can override the DGRAPH_TOKEN environment variable.
+See fission.test.ts for how this looks

 ## Publishing

 Currently, the publishing of this isn't automated.
 In order to publish: